SViswanathanLab/TrPLet/README.md

 This repo provides the scripts and workflow to accurately predict cancer dependency scores from tumor or cell-line RNA-seq data for a subset of highly predictable genes (N=648).
 Although you can predict dependency scores for all genes, the accuracy will be substantially lower since most genetic dependencies are not predictable from RNA-seq data alone.
 The most general workflow involves:

-1. Generate isoform-level* RNA count data (e.g. RNA fastq -> bam -> counts using STAR/RSEM)
+1. Generate/download isoform-level* RNA count data (e.g. RNA fastq -> bam -> counts using STAR/RSEM)
 2. Merge your data with a large RNA-seq dataset (cell lines: DepMap/CCLE, tumors: TCGA)
 3. Batch correct your data, read batch correction section if you are considering this
 4. Normalize RNA-seq counts